-- Not less than four (4) evacuation drills are performed within the first week of school each year.
-Not less than eight (8) evacuation drills are performed prior to December 1st of each year.
-Not less than twelve (12) evacuation drills will be performed each school year. - All Building-Level Response Plans will be exercised not less than two (2) times each school year. - A full, off-site evacuation drill will be performed each school year. - Evacuation routes are clearly posted in every space within the school building.
+- Evacuation procedures are reviewed with staff and students the first day of school each year. - Not less than eight (8) evacuation drills are performed prior to December 31st of each year.
+Not less than twelve (12) evacuation drills will be performed each school year. - All Building-Level Response Plans will be exercised not less than two (2) times each school year.

+- A full, off-site evacuation drill will be performed each school year. - Evacuation routes are clearly posted in every space within the school building.
 External evacuation routes are kept on each school bus and such routes are reviewed not less than two (2) times each school year. - Internal and external sheltering sites are identified within Building-Level Response Plans. - Procedures for addressing medical needs are identified within Building-Level Response Plans. - Transportation procedures are identified within Building-Level Response Plans. - Procedures for the emergency notification of persons in parental relation to the students are identified within Building-Level Response Plans.